projectacrn/acrn-hypervisor/doc/tutorials/rtvm_performance_tips.rst

 - NMI - ACRN uses NMI for system-level notification.

 You should avoid VM-exits triggered by operations initiated by the vCPU.
-Refer to the `Intel Software Developer Manuals (SMD)
+Refer to the `Intel Software Developer Manuals (SDM)
 <https://software.intel.com/en-us/articles/intel-sdm>`_ "Instructions
 Cause VM-exits Unconditionally" (SDM V3, 25.1.2) and "Instructions That Cause VM-exits Conditionally" (SDM V3, 25.1.3).